Nikon 1 J1

-The Nikon 1 J1 is a Nikon 1 series high-speed mirrorless interchangeable-lens camera with 1" sensor size launched by Nikon on September 21, 2011.
-It is a new model that focuses on high-performance, portability and versatility.
-Nikon lists the estimated selling price of the Nikon 1 J1 One-Lens Kit in the United States at $649.95.
-Released on October 20, 2011, this kit comes with the 1 NIKKOR VR 10-30mm f/3.5-5.6 lens.
+The Nikon 1 J1 was a Nikon 1 series high-speed mirrorless interchangeable-lens camera with 1" sensor size launched by Nikon on September 21, 2011.
+It focused on high-performance, portability and versatility.
+Nikon listed the estimated selling price of the Nikon 1 J1 One-Lens Kit in the United States at $649.95.
+Released on October 20, 2011, this kit came with the 1 NIKKOR VR 10-30mm f/3.5-5.6 lens.

 This camera integrates many new technologies and is designed for ease of use, sporting only four shooting modes: Still Images, Moving Images, Motion Snapshot and Smart Photo Selector and only two buttons for Power, Shutter and Record.
 Nikon 1 J1 has an all-new Nikon 1 lens mount, which has made lens changes simpler and quicker.